prebid/prebid-server/docs/developers/stored-requests.md

   }
 ```

-If the Stored Request and the HTTP Request have conflicting properties,
+If the Stored Request and the HTTP request have conflicting properties,
 they will be resolved with a [JSON Merge Patch](https://tools.ietf.org/html/rfc7386).
-HTTP Request properties will overwrite the Stored Request ones.
+HTTP request properties will overwrite the Stored Request ones.

 ## Alternate backends